Recent research examined the differences between traditional Medicare and Medicare Advantage.Read more

-Medicare Advantage (Medicare Part C) Plans
+Medicare Advantage (Medicare Part C Coverage) Plans

-Under Medicare Advantage beneficiaries may choose from a number of private health plans, which include the following:
+Under Medicare Advantage, beneficiaries may choose from a number of private health plans, which include the following:

-Once you choose a plan, you can only change plans during certain times of the year.
-You can switch plans during the open enrollment period which runs from October 15 through December 7 every year.
+Once you choose a Medicare Advantage plan, you can only change plans during certain times of the year.
+You can switch plans during the Medicare open enrollment period, which runs from October 15 through December 7 every year.
 You can also join a Medicare drug plan during that period.

 There is also a disenrollment period, during which you can switch from Medicare Advantage to original Medicare.
 That period runs from January 1 through March 31.